 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ŷ The curriculum is designed to address the needs of all pupils regardless of their abilities and/or additional needs • We are committed to the inclusion of all pupils, regardless of their ability and/or additional needs, • all pupils have full access to the curriculum. • all pupils are able to increase their independent learning, numeracy and literacy skills through various programmes • Assessments are used very regularly to identify pupils who need specific interventions • Wide variety of extra curricular activities and afterschool clubs are available, changing termly • Residential experiences every year across KS2 • Celebration Assemblies, Personal Best, green cards, Olympic Value recognition are all examples of how we reward achievement and effort Intervention packages are needs led.
-They are introduced, reviewed and adapted in light of pupil progress • Small group interventions include: • Read, Write, Inc (Phonics) • Speech and Language • FunFit • Phonological Awareness • Pre-teach • Over-learn • Handwriting • Memory skills Pupils receive immediate intervention and favourable ratios to ensure Quality First Teaching across all classes Individualised learning programmes as appropriate including: The Power of 2 Sensory breaks Physiotherapy Speech and Language Pupils with SEND will access the curriculum with planned adult support as required Advice received from external agencies will be integrated into class planning
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The curriculum is designed to address the needs of all pupils regardless of their abilities and/or additional needs • We are committed to the inclusion of all pupils, regardless of their ability and/or additional needs, • all pupils have full access to the curriculum. • all pupils are able to increase their independent learning, numeracy and literacy skills through various programmes • Assessments are used very regularly to identify pupils who need specific interventions • Wide variety of extra curricular activities and afterschool clubs are available, changing termly • Residential experiences every year across KS2 • Celebration Assemblies, Personal Best, green cards, Olympic Value Intervention packages are needs led.
+They are introduced, reviewed and adapted in light of pupil progress • Small group interventions include: - Read, Write, Inc (Phonics) - Speech and Language - FunFit - Phonological Awareness - Pre-teach - Over-learn - Handwriting - Memory skills Pupils receive immediate intervention and favourable ratios to ensure Quality First Teaching across all classes Individualised learning programmes as appropriate including: The Power of 2 Sensory breaks Physiotherapy Speech and Language Pupils with SEND will access the curriculum with planned adult support as required Advice received from external agencies will be integrated into class planning recognition are all examples of how we reward achievement and effort